pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 variable `TANZU_APPS_REGISTRY_CA_CERT` is set, it's not necessary to use it in the command.

-See [Environment variables with default values](../tanzu-apps-workload.hbs.md#envvars) for the currently supported environment variables.
+See [Environment variables with default values](../tanzu-apps-workload.hbs.md#envvars) for the updated supported environment variables.

 <details><summary>Example</summary>